 Landlord repairs: What does a landlord not have to fix?

 There are minor problems that a landlord is not required by law to fix.
 These minor problems may include things like dripping faucets, running toilets, small holes in carpet, grimy grout or torn window screens.
 Even though these problems may be annoying for you, the tenant, to live with, your landlord may not be under any obligation to repair these issues.

 There are only a few occasions when minor repairs may be required to be fixed.
 If the terms of your lease agreement state that the landlord will fix any of the problems you are having, then the landlord is under a legal duty to do so.
 In addition, if your landlord ever promised you a repair, either in writing or by talking with you, you may be able to hold your landlord to that promise.
 Lastly, state and local building codes, as well as state landlord-tenant laws may require your landlord to make repairs that would otherwise be a repair left to the landlord's discretion.

 Tips to get your Landlord to make Minor Repairs

-There are a number of strategies that tenants can employ to get their landlords to make minor repairs.
+There are many strategies that tenants can employ to get their landlords to make minor repairs.
 While tenants that are faced with uninhabitable conditions may elect to withhold rent or repair the problem themselves while deducting from the rent, tenants faced with only minor problems may get into trouble by doing the same thing.
-Indeed, if you decided to withhold rent until your landlord re-carpeted the living room because of a small stain in the corner, you may end up getting an eviction letter instead of new carpet.

 Here are some tips to get your landlord to make minor repairs.